cmorigaki/recipe-book/README.md

     <img src="misc/modeling/feature_clean_arch.png" hspace="20">
 </p>

-For "view architecture" I'm using MVVM (Jetpack ViewModel), view binding (not DataBinding), kotlin StateFlow instead of LiveData.
+For "view architecture" I'm using MVVM (Jetpack ViewModel), kotlin StateFlow to provide state, and Compose.

 ### Data flow
 Since I'm using 100% kotlin, any asynchronous operation or background work uses kotlin coroutines and Flow when a reactive approach is necessary.